 Coordinate System Definition

 In order to accurately model the vehicle physics three sets of coordinate axes are necessary.
 The method recommended in SAE J670e will be adopted as has been done by various other authors (Casanova, 2000), (Demerly, 2000).
 First, the Earth-fixed coordinate axes OXYZ are defined and the uppercase letters will be used to denote this system.
 These axes can be considered an inertial frame of reference.
-A point of origin (O) must be defined as well as the direction of the X axis, and the coordinates are orthogonal and right handed..
+A point of origin (O) must be defined as well as the direction of the X axis, and the coordinates are orthogonal and right handed.

 The vehicle-fixed, chassis coordinate system oxyz and body coordinate system o’x’y’z’ are located at the same point at specified on the vehicle at rest.
 Assuming the vehicle has lateral symmetry, which is reasonable for most passenger sedans, it is possible to determine the location of the roll axis.
 This is the axis that allows the body to rotate without any induced velocities in the tires.
-By projecting a line vertically downward through the vehicle center of gravity,, the origin of each system (o,o’) is located at the intersection of this line and the roll-axis.
+By projecting a line vertically downward through the vehicle center of gravity,the origin of each system (o,o’) is located at the intersection of this line and the roll axis.
 The advantage of selecting this location is that it provides the simplest means of developing the tire forces.
 The x and x’ axes are in the longitudinal (forward) direction, the y and y’ axes are in the right hand lateral direction, and the z and z’ axes point vertically downward.
 The unit vectors for each frame are given as

 OXYZ: nx, ny, nz